lowagner/pynances/README.md

 which will transfer 10 dollars from your S (Savings) account into whatever account you put that line in.
-Instead of FROM, you can also use PAID, or FrOm, or from, or PaiD -- these keywords are case sensitive.
+Instead of FROM, you can also use PAID, or FrOm, or from, or PaiD -- these keywords are case insensitive.
 See the PAID/FROM keyword below for additional help.

 When you spend things in different categories using a given account,